garvit3835/product-docs-feature/how-to-guides/cloud-services/azure/connecting-to-blob-storage.md

 # Azure Blob Storage

-Connecting to a Azure Blob Storage (Container) from your DevBox.
+Connecting to an Azure Blob Storage (Container) from your DevBox.

 ## Architecture Diagram